 The remote island of Naoshima in the Seto Inland Sea is home to an incredible array of contemporary art.
 Just a few thousand people live on the island, but many more visitors per year come to see the collection housed on Naoshima, which includes works from both international and Japanese artists, as well as traditional buildings converted into art installations.

 The oldest bath house in Japan, Dogo Onsen is located in Ehime prefecture on the island of Shikoku.
 Most Japanese people know it from the 1906 novel Botchan – required reading for primary school – which takes place in the town around Dogo Onsen.
 The historic bath house was also the inspiration for the public bath featured in the Studio Ghibli animated feature Spirited Away.

 Fukuoka is home to some of the best street food in Japan, centered around the Nakasu waterfront district.
 Enjoy skewers of grilled chicken, steaming hot pot, and bowls of Hakata pork bone ramen while rubbing elbows with the friendly locals.

-The Yakushima rainforest, located on a small island off the coast of Kumamoto, is a place of unspoilt natural beauty.
+The Yakushima rainforest, located on a small island off the coast of Kagoshima, is a place of unspoilt natural beauty.
 With its moss-covered rocks, thousand-year-old cedar trees, and abundance of rivers, gorges, and waterfalls, Yakushima is a must for lovers of the outdoors.
 However, it is one of the wettest places in the world, so don’t forget your rainproof gear!